juga0/torguts/00-overview.md

 design paper and the specifications at https://spec.torproject.org/ .

-For more information about Tor's coding standards and some helpful development tools, see doc/HACKING in the [XXX: which?] repository.
+For more information about Tor's coding standards and some helpful development tools, see doc/HACKING in the Tor repository.

-For more information about writing tests, see doc/WritingTests.txt [XXX: where?
-We should say that it's in Tor repo.]
+For more information about writing tests, see doc/HACKING/WritingTests.txt in the Tor repository.

 ### The very high level